Relintai/pandemonium_engine_docs/usage/inputs/handling_quit_requests.md

 When developing mobile apps, quitting is not desired unless the user is on the main screen, so the behavior can be changed.

-It is important to note that by default, Godot apps have the built-in behavior to quit when quit is requested, this can be changed:
+It is important to note that by default, Pandemonium apps have the built-in behavior to quit when quit is requested, this can be changed:

 gdscript GDScript